Duvet Guide - the Handbook

 Caring for your duvet

 It's important to take care of your duvet to keep it in tip-top shape for (many) years.
-Taking good care is rather easy and will maintain the state of your duvets and increase its longevity.
+Taking good care is rather easy and will keep it looking it's best and increase its longevity.

 Down (and Feather) Filling